Exclusive: Shell says has U.S. OK to export lightly processed oil

 Stabilizers are common in the Eagle Ford shale in Texas to ensure that crude and condensate are safe to transport in pipelines.

 About two dozen companies, including Shell, have sought more clarity from the BIS.
-At least one prominent Eagle Ford producer, BHP Billiton Ltd, moved forward with exports without waiting for a ruling, confident that its output would undergo sufficient processing to qualify.
+At least one prominent Eagle Ford producer, BHP Billiton Ltd (BHP.AX), moved forward with exports without waiting for a ruling, confident that its output would undergo sufficient processing to qualify.

 The BIS issued guidance on Dec.
 30 - which the agency had been working on for most of 2014 - to provide more clarity to companies awaiting rulings.
 The agency also started telling some companies that they should do follow BHP’s lead.